whisthq/whist/container-images/testing-scripts/README.md

 ## uinput_server.c

 More feature-ful version of `uinput_tester.py` that performs all the steps that the host service would need to do in order for the uinput driver to work.
 The script is based on `uinput_input_driver.c`.
-It creates virtual devices using `/dev/uinput`, then waits for the container to initialize a unix socket at `/tmp/sockets/uinput.sock`.
-Once it detects the file is present, it connects to the socket as a client and passes the file descriptors of the virtual devices over to the container.
+It creates virtual devices using `/dev/uinput`, then initializes a unix socket at `/tmp/sockets/uinput.sock`.
+The `socket_input_driver` connects to the socket and receives the file descriptors.

 Usage: